AstrobioMike/AstrobioMike.github.io/bash/for_loops.md

 done
 ```

+Just like at the start of the loop, where we say `$(cat samples)`, in the middle of the loop when we say `$(grep -c ">" "$sample"/"$sample".fa)`, bash carries out that operation first, and then stores the output value in the new variable we are creating `num_seqs`.
+Then we're using the `printf` function as it has more formatting capabilities than `echo`, and enables us to easily insert a tab character (`\t`) in between the sample name and the count of sequences on each line we are writing to the file.
+(Unlike `echo`, `printf` doesn't by default add a newline character (`\n`) at the end, which is why we added that too.)

 Now we have a new tab-delimited table that tells us how many sequences are in each sample:

 ```
 head seqs_per_sample.tsv
 ```

 <br>

 ___